cyface/foundry-release-upload-action/README.md

 This GitHub Action enables you to release a Foundry VTT System or Module by simply updating the 'version.txt' file in your main branch.

-This is to be used with the `foundry-release-action`, and runs after a release is published to copy the manifest into main with the latest version information.
+This is to be used with the `foundry-release-action` which greates a GitHub release, and runs after a release is published to copy the manifest into main with the latest version information.

 ## Install Instructions